john-cd/rust_howto/bk/src/language/macros.md

 }
 ```

-Note the `!` suffix after the macro's name.
-Macros may accept a variable number of arguments, in constrast with functions.
-Square or curly bracket may be used as outer delimiters instead of parentheses e.g., `println!{ "Curly" };`.
+- Note the `!` suffix after the macro's name.
+- Macros may accept a variable number of arguments, in contrast with functions.
+- Square or curly bracket may be used as outer delimiters instead of parentheses e.g., `println!{ "Curly" };`.
 This is most often used with `vec!` to give it an array-like syntax: `let _ = vec![1, 2, 3];`.
-When a function-like macro is used as an item or a statement and is not using curly braces, a semicolon is required at the end.
+- When a function-like macro is used as an item or a statement and is not using curly braces, a semicolon is required at the end.

-This said, function-like macros are much more general than function calls:
+This said, function-like macros are more general and powerful than function calls:

-- The macro arguments, that is the contents within its `()` (or `[]` or `{}`) outer delimiters, are not restricted to a list of expressions.
-In fact, it does not need to be valid Rust, which can be exploited to create a _domain specific language_ within Rust code (see example below).
+- The macro argument, that is the contents within its `()` (or `[]` or `{}`) delimiters, are not restricted to a list of expressions.
+In fact, it _does not need to be valid Rust_, which can be exploited to create a _domain specific language_ within Rust code (see section below).
 - What a macro generates is not limited to an expression or statement.
-- As a result, some macros may be called in places where a function could not, for example outside of a function's body.
+- Some macros may be called in places where a function could not, for example outside of a function's body.

 The following example demonstrates where function-like macros can be used in Rust.
 They may appear in expressions or statements; in a pattern, type alias, or declaration; or as an associated item.
 It is also possible to call macros within a macro definition.
 Macros, however, may not appear in identifiers, match arms, or struct fields: